 Note that a set-aside order is different from an order of reinstatement.
-While reinstatement allows a driver to resume driving following a license suspension/revocation, it does not remove this period from the driver’s driving record.
-The result is that the driver may experience:
+While reinstatement allows you to resume driving following a license suspension/revocation, it does not remove this period from your driving record.
+The result is that you may experience:

 - an increase in insurance rates, and